-Drivers receiving a Penalty Charge Notice from a CEO will be able to challenge it by making representations to trained officers employed by the Council.
-Independent adjudication for drivers who are unhappy with the Council's decision will be provided by the Traffic Penalty Tribunal.
+Drivers receiving a Penalty Charge Notice from a CEO will be able to challenge it by making representations to trained officers employed by the RCTCBC, acting under the direction of the Council.
+Independent adjudication for drivers who are unhappy with the Councils decision (as articulated by RCTCBC in correspondence) will be provided by the Traffic Penalty Tribunal.